On the Integral Part of A-Motivic Cohomology: Models and the integral part of -motivic cohomology

-From the argument given in the proof of Proposition \ref{prop:maximal-good-model-Frob-space}, we easily deduce the next lemma. \begin{Lemma} Assume that there exists a maximal $R$-integral model for $\underline{M}$.
-Then, a maximal $R$-good model for $\underline{M}$ exists and is unique. \end{Lemma}
+Following the argument given in the proof of Proposition \ref{prop:maximal-good-model-Frob-space}, we obtain: \begin{Lemma} Assume that there exists a maximal $R$-integral model for $\underline{M}$.
+Then, a maximal $R$-good sublattice for $\underline{M}$ exists and is unique. \end{Lemma}

-We continue this section by recording additional properties of maximal $R$-models.
-Those will eventually by useful in Subsection \ref{subsec:integral-part} for the proof of Theorem D (Theorem \ref{thm:main2} in the text).
+We continue this section by recording additional properties of maximal $R$-models in the general situation.
+Those will eventually by useful in Subsection \ref{subsec:integral-part} for the proof of Theorem \ref{mthm:Global-Integral} (Theorem \ref{thm:main2} in the text) when specializing to $R\subset S$ being the inclusion of a Dedekind domain in its fraction field.\\